 The Message Variables feature allows you to create a personalization tag for content that you can easily add to your campaigns.
-This is ideal if you find yourself using the same content often in your communications (eg, a signature) and don't want to re-type it each time.
+This is ideal if you find yourself using the same content often in your communications, like a signature, and don't want to re-type it each time.
 Once the Message Variable is inserted into your campaigns, you can edit the variable's content on the Message Variables page to update many messages at one time without having to edit each campaign.
 There is no limit to the number of Message Variables you can create in your account.

 To create a Message Variable:

-- In the “Personalization Tag” field, enter the name of the tag.
 You will want to use something that you would recognize and remember so you can easily add it to your outgoing communications.
 In this example, we'll use "signature."

-- Select which list will be associated with the message variable (required).
 In this step, you are restricting the variable to that list and the information contained the variable will only appear for contacts who are in that list.
-You can select more than one list by holding the CNTRL key.
+You can select more than one list by holding the SHIFT key.

-- Select a format.
 Here you can choose either HTML or Plain text.
-HTML means you can only use this message variable in your HTML emails and Text means you can only use that message variable in your plain text emails.
+HTML means you can only use this message variable in your HTML emails and Text means you can only use that message variable in your plain-text emails.

-Note: If you are inserting the message variable into an automation email, the content for that variable will render for all contacts.
-It does not matter if they are in that list or not.
+If you are inserting the message variable into an automation email, the content for that variable will render for all contacts.
+It does not matter if they are in the list selected for the Message Variable.